rpgayatri/TOLEARN/arrow-functions/README.md

   });
   console.log(fancy);

-  //Same things but more clean and readable code.
+  //Same thing,  but more clean and readable code.
 ```